BJWRD/helm-wordpress-example/README.md

 # helm-wordpress-example
-The following project takes you through the steps required to deploy a [Wordpress](https://wordpress.org/) system via the [Helm](https://helm.sh/) [Kubernetes](https://kubernetes.io/) Deployment tool.
+The following project takes you through the steps required to deploy a [Wordpress](https://wordpress.org/) site via the [Helm](https://helm.sh/) [Kubernetes](https://kubernetes.io/) Deployment tool.

+There are two alternative ways of deploying the Wordpress Chart.
+Both methods have been detailed within the following README file -

+* Deployment steps - Automated Installation/Setup
+* Deployment steps - Utilising Bitnami Wordpress Repository

 ## Architecture
 ![image](https://user-images.githubusercontent.com/83971386/208942748-439a100e-d25a-4f1e-8657-006a595548c9.png)